 What you need to know about studying microbiology at Surrey

 In microbiology some of the biggest answers can be found in the smallest places.
-Discover how you’ll develop your skills as a microbiologist at Surrey.
+Discover how you’ll develop your skills at Surrey.

 We put theory into practice